doriancuentas/anvil/README.md

-# 🔨 Anvil - Bulletproof Development Tooling
+# 🔨 Anvil - Simple, Powerful, Containerized Code Quality

-Anvil provides containerized development tools and intelligent LLM integration for consistent code quality across any project.
+Anvil is a single, intelligent Docker container that automatically detects your project's language and frameworks to lint, format, and scan for security vulnerabilities.
+No complex configuration, no dependency hell—just straightforward code quality.

 ## ⚡ Quick Start